 This is Part 3 of a 4-Part introduction explaining a bit about the "ACID" properties of database transactions.
 If you haven’t already, check out the first two videos in this series on the “A” in ACID Atomicity and “C” Consistency.

 The rise of distributed databases, spanning both NoSQL and older relational technologies, has produced all the confusion typical of fast-moving fields whose engineering designs have not yet matured.
-Developers now face many choices when deciding how to store and manage their data, although the available solutions differ greatly in their performance, scalability, and flexibility.
+FoundationDB is a distributed NoSQL database but with the added greatness of incredibly powerful multi-key ACID transactions.

 Welcome to our whiteboard series.
 In these videos we'll dive into database basics and talk a bit about FoundationDB.